Using RULER to Navigate Ambiguous Emotional States

 At Home

 Unclear emotions often create misunderstandings.
 Naming feelings increases empathy and prevents unnecessary conflict.
+Here’s a brief overview of creating emotionally supportive home environments.

 Turning Confusion Into Insight